sengkim/auth0-s3-sample/README.md

 ## AWS IAM Policies

-A role was created in the IAM console containing these two statements.
-These will allow everything on the "user" folder and allow listing bucket with prefix condition based on user id
+A role needs to be created in the IAM console containing these two statements.
+These statements allow everything on a specific bucket path and allow listing the bucket objects with a prefix condition based on user id.
+This effectively creates a secure compartiment in S3 for each user.

 ```
 {
   "Version": "2012-10-17",
   "Statement": [{
+      "Sid": "AllowEverythingOnSpecificUserPath",
       "Effect": "Allow",
       "Action": [
         "*"